-- 1. Using a damaged battery or placing a battery in your mouth may cause serious injury. - 2.
-Placing items containing magnetic strip components (e.g.: credit cards, phone cards, bank books, subway tickets) near your phone may damage the data stored in the magnetic strips. - 3.
+- Using a damaged battery or placing a battery in your mouth may cause serious injury. - Placing items containing magnetic strip components (e.g.: credit cards, phone cards, bank books, subway tickets) near your phone may damage the data stored in the magnetic strips. - 3.
 Talking on the phone for long periods of time may reduce call quality due to heat generation. - 4.
-Do not use the phone if the antenna is damaged as it may cause a slight contact burn.
-Please communicate with a Coolpad Authorized Service Center to replace the damaged antenna. - 5.
 Do not immerse your phone in water.
 If this happens, immediately turn the phone OFF and remove the battery.
-If the phone does not work, take it to a Coolpad Authorized Service Center. - 6.
-Do not paint your phone. - 7.
-Phone data, including contact information, ringtones, text messages, voice messages, pictures or videos, etc., may be inadvertently deleted due to careless use, phone repair, or software upgrades.
-Please back up your important phone numbers and all other vital data.
-Note: Neither the manufacturer nor any person or entity associated therewith is liable for any damages whatsoever due to loss of any or all data stored on any of your devices. - 8.
-When using the phone in public places, set the ringtone to vibration so you don't disturb others.
+If the phone does not work, take it to a Coolpad Authorized Service Center. - 5.
+Do not paint your phone. - Phone data, including contact information, ringtones, text messages, voice messages, pictures or videos, etc., may be inadvertently deleted due to careless use, phone repair, or software upgrades.
+Please back up your important phone

-- 9. Do not turn your phone on or off while the device is in close proximity to your ear. - 10.
-Use accessories, such as earphones and headsets with caution.
+- numbers and all other vital data.
+Note: Neither the manufacturer nor any person or entity associated therewith is liable for any damages whatsoever due to loss of any or all data stored on any of your devices. - When using the phone in public places, set the ringtone to vibration so you don't disturb others. - 8.
+Do not turn your phone on or off while the device is in close proximity to your ear. - Use accessories, such as earphones and headsets with caution.
 Ensure that cables are tucked away safely and do not touch the antenna.